 In a thrombectomy, your doctor injects a contrast dye, which helps locate the clot using X-ray guidance.
-The clot can usually then be removed using a thin tube called a catheter, which is inserted through a vein in the groin or arm and threaded to the location of the blood clot.
+The clot can usually then be removed using a thin tube called a catheter, which is a long, flexible, hollow tube that is inserted through a vein in the groin or arm and threaded to the location of the blood clot.

 NYU Langone’s vascular specialists use several minimally invasive methods of retrieving or breaking up and then removing blood clots using catheters.
 For example, one technique uses a catheter with a number of holes at the tip.
 The device sprays a jet of salt water into the clot to dissolve it and then, using suction, pulls the clot fragments into the catheter for removal.
 Other techniques may remove the clot whole.